bbeckley-hub/Kleboscope/README.md

 ## 🤖 **AI Integration Guide**

-Kleboscope’s ultimate HTML report is designed to be AI‑friendly.
+Kleboscope’s ultimate HTML reports are designed to be AI‑friendly.
 Use any large language model (ChatGPT, Claude, Gemini) to gain deeper insights.

 ### **Quick Start**
-1. **Open** `kleboscope_ultimate_report.html` in your browser.
+1. **Open** either HTML report in your browser.
 2. **Copy** any table or section.
 3. **Paste** into your AI chat.
 4. **Ask** questions like: